-During the third quarter of 2015, Conquest carried out a short prospecting program focused on vein morphology near the former Renable Mine.
-From a compilation of historical data, an area located southwest of the former minesite was targeted for prospecting of quartz veins hosted within intrusive and volcanic rocks with favorable structural controls for gold mineralization.
-A vein array was located that appears to be similar to the auriferous veins at the Renable mine site.
-Particular interest was directed towards the west-northwest trending, south dipping, Campbell vein which is believed to extend across the southern part of former Renable Mine site held by Barrick (formerly International Corona Resources) and projected onto Conquest claims.
-This vein is characterized by massive, laminated and echelon morphology with widths up to eleven (11) meters in thickness.
-Additional work is planned at Smith Lake in 2016 to expose and sample this occurrence.
+During the third quarter of 2015, Conquest carried out a short prospecting program focused on vein morphology near the former Renabie Mine.
+From a compilation of historical data, an area located southwest of the former mine site was targeted for prospecting of quartz veins hosted within both intrusive and volcanic rocks having favorable structural controls for gold mineralization.
+A vein array was located on Conquest claims that has similar characteristics to the auriferous veins at the Renabie mine site.
+Particular interest was directed towards the west-northwest trending, south dipping, Campbell vein which extends towards the southern part of former Renabie Mine site held by Barrick Gold Corporation (formerly International Corona Resources) and is projected north and west onto other Conquest claims.
+This vein is characterized by massive, laminated and en-echelon morphology with widths up to eleven (11) meters in true thickness.
+Targeted exploration work is planned at Smith Lake in 2016 to expose and sample this vein occurrence.